Using context to adapt to sensor drift: Methods

 \subsection{Dataset description}

 Experiments in this paper used the gas sensor drift array dataset \cite{vergara_chemical_2012}.
-The data is partitioned into 10 sequential classification periods, referred to as \textbf{batches}.
-Each batch consists of $161$ to $3{,}600$ samples; each sample is a 128-dimensional feature vector consisting of eight features for each of 16 metal oxide-based gas sensors.
-The features preprocessed from the timeforms are the raw and normalized steady-state features and the exponential moving average of the increasing and decaying transients taken at three different alpha values.
-Six gases were presented to the sensors to form this data set: ammonia, acetaldehyde, acetone, ethylene, ethanol, and toluene.
-They were presented in arbitrary order and at variable concentrations.
+The data consists of 10 sequential collection periods, called \textbf{batches}.
+Every batch contains between $161$ to $3{,}600$ samples, and each sample is represented by a 128-dimensional feature vector; 8 features each from 16 metal oxide-based gas sensors.
+These features summarizing the time series sensor responses are the raw and normalized steady-state features and the exponential moving average of the increasing and decaying transients taken at three different alpha values.
+The experiments used six gases, ammonia, acetaldehyde, acetone, ethylene, ethanol, and toluene, presented in arbitrary order and at variable concentrations.
 Chemical interferents were also presented to the sensors between batches, and the time between presentations varied, both of which contributed to further sensor variability.
 The dataset thus exemplifies sensor variance due to contamination and variable odor concentration in a controlled setting.

 Two processing steps were applied to the data used by all models included in this paper.
 The first preprocessing step was to remove all samples taken for gas 6, toluene, because there were no toluene samples in batches 3, 4, and 5.
 Data was too incomplete for drawing meaningful conclusions.
 Also, with such data missing it was not possible to construct contexts from odor samples from each class in previous batches.
-The restriction may be lifted with an unsupervised design (section V).
-The second preprocessing step was to normalize features so that all values corresponding to any feature dimension of the 128 total have mean set to zero and variance equal to one as is standard practice in deep learning.
+The second preprocessing step normalized each feature so that all values corresponding to any feature dimension of the 128 total have zero mean and unit variance as is standard practice in deep learning.